Mreg38/CIT114_Fall2021/Week 02 notes.md

   * An IT resource with increased availability is accessible for longer periods of time (for example, 22 hours out of a 24 hour day).
 Cloud providers generally offer "resilient" IT resources for which they are able to guarantee high levels of availability.
   * An IT resource with increased reliability is able to better avoid and recover from exception conditions.
 The modular architecture of cloud environments provides extensive failover support that increases reliability.

+#### From Google's Perspective

+1. Cloud computing is user-centric
+2. Cloud computing is task-centric
+3. Cloud computing is powerful
+4. Cloud computing is accessible
+5. Cloud computing is intelligent
+6. Cloud computing is programmable